Skip to Content

 The number one reason truck drivers quit their jobs is money.
 While money is always an important factor, it is only 20% of the reasons that drivers quit their jobs.
 Money issues include getting enough miles and rates.
 However, over the past year, complaints about not earning enough miles have increased significantly.
 The good news is that Schneider National recently announced that it will increase its driver pay by $4,500 per year.
 Drivers will be happier and have a better relationship with their employer if their trucking company has higher rates than its competitors.

-READ ALSO: How to Move a Fifth Wheel Trailer Without a Truck?
+READ ALSO: How to Draw a Pickup Truck?

 Women are less likely to stay in trucking if they experience harassment.
 The majority of women drivers report verbally offensive comments, as well as multiple threats and unwanted advances from male colleagues.
 Nearly 4% of women reported rape.
 These incidents make it necessary for managers to evaluate their position and implement changes to prevent such abuses.
 However, this does not mean that every truck driver will be able to work in the trucking industry.